 The Clough Mor stone (literally big stone) is a large granite boulder deposited near the top of Slieve Martin by retreating ice during the last ice age.

-Its a grand walk to the stone, I took to hiking each morning and I was well rewarded with stunning views over the lough, when the morning mist lifted.
+Its a grand walk to the stone, I took to hiking each morning and I was rewarded with stunning views over the lough, once the morning mist lifted.

 Legend has it that the legendary Irish Giant Finn McCool threw the stone across the lough in a fight with another giant.
 Finn was always fighting, another squabble with a Scottish giant gave rise to The Giants Causeway, Northern Ireland’s UNESCO World Heritage site.